comicrelief/campaign/README.md

 To get started, simply follow the instructions in the [Installation guide](docs/install.md) to get the Campaign website running on an environment.

+## Contributing

+Think about contributing?
+That's great, but please do read our [contributing guidelines](CONTRIBUTING.md) first!

 ## Related resources

 * [Rules of the Road](docs/rules_of_the_road.md)